 Richard is also a Trustee of the Laurie Coon Foundation, dedicated to helping young New Zealanders achieve their aspirations and is Founding Chairman of Angel Investors Marlborough (AIM).

-Non-executive Director, Julie Fahey, is a non-executive Director of Datacom Group Limited in New Zealand and of Yooralla, IRESS and CenITex in Australia and is a member of the Emergency Services Telecommunications Authority's ICT Advisory Board.
+Non-executive Director, Julie Fahey, is a non-executive Director of Datacom Group Limited in New Zealand and of Yooralla, IRESS, CenITex and Vocus Group in Australia.
+Julie is a member of the Emergency Services Telecommunications Authority's ICT Advisory Board.

 Julie has over 30 years of experience in technology, including in major organisations such as Western Mining, Exxon, Roy Morgan, General Motors and SAP, covering consulting, software vendor and Chief Information Officer roles.